 After looking for 15 months I found the right plot of land (a long story) and set about the legal process of buying it, only to then find out that the complexities of The Common Agricultural Policy make it nigh on impossible to cultivate a new vineyard in Andalucia, the rest of Spain and for that matter most of mainland Europe as well (why didn’t anybody tell me at the start?).
 Determined to continue in one way or another, I looked again at Anglesey, thought “What the heck” and learnt how to grow vines properly in the UK.
 In spring of 2017 I planted again in our field, still only 400 vines – Solaris and Rondo, varieties adapted to cooler regions – but this time I hope I’m doing a better job.
 This is the first phase, if it works I’ll plant more.
 Come and see how I’m getting on!!

 And yet more!! – and this is where it gets a little crazy.
-I couldn’t plant vines in Spain but I thought my not buy somebody else’s grapes there and bring them back to the UK - and then blend them with my own grapes to make this absolutely unique Welsh / Spanish wine?
+I couldn’t plant vines in Spain but I thought why not buy somebody else’s grapes there and bring them back to the UK - and then blend them with my own grapes to make this absolutely unique Welsh / Spanish wine?
 Nobody’s done that before, have they?
 Another long story – there’s lots of stories.
 Come and hear a few more, have a look round my fledging vineyard and taste some of my unique wine.

 Red Wharf Bay, Anglesey, North Wales